VeryGrimm/pwmess/README.md

 -booleans are used how you would expect, and declared like this: $result1 = true;

--if/then conditions use c/java syntax
+-if/then conditions use c/java syntax.  else and elseif also.

 -nulls are declared like this: $var1 = null;
 -see null.php for example of functions for dealling with nulls